 It’s time to learn more about the market.
-My step by step journey through Forex continues.
+Our step-by-step journey through Forex continues.
 So before jumping into the deep water, let’s wet our feet first, and get used to the temperature… and focus on the following forex trading terms:

 - Currency pairs: Major currencies, Cross currencies, and Exotic pairs